 Ready to get started at Sinclair?
 We are so happy to that you are considering or have already chosen Sinclair for the next part of your educational journey.
 We are committed to keeping students, faculty and staff safe while learning, and we all play a part in make sure that this happens.
-Click on any of the boxes below to read more about what Sinclair has put in place to keep you safe, learn how you can keep yourself and others safe, and find out what you can expect on campus for Fall Semester 2020.
+Click on any of the boxes below to read more about what Sinclair has put in place to keep you safe, learn how you can keep yourself and others safe, and find out what you can expect on campus.

 For more information about how to begin at Sinclair, visit Sinclair Admissions for your next step!

 Students enrolled at Sinclair can also seek additional support during these times: